-An increase in population and depletion in resources has the dark clouds of famine and climate change hovering over our head.
+An increase in population and depletion in resources has the dark clouds of famine and climate change hovering over our heads.
 The need for innovative biotechnological and biochemical inventions is high, more than ever.
-To fulfill this need, there has been a lot of over-heated discussions and lots of money is invested in biotech and biochemical related startups.
-Thus, it is already indicating a high need for human resources in these fields in near future.
+There have been a lot of over-heated discussions, and lots of money is invested in biotech and biochemical related startups.
+Thus, it is already indicating a high need for human resources in these fields in the near future.

 Table of Contents

 - Major Differences Between Biochemistry and Biotechnology